 Note: To comply with standard building codes, the edge of your vanity must be at least 18 inches from the center of the toilet.

 With open legs and finished sides, freestanding vanities usually include a countertop and sink and often look like a piece of furniture—they’re great for small spaces.
 Built-in vanities look like base cabinets, run all the way to the floor and wall, and generally have more counter and under-sink storage.
 With these pieces, countertops and sinks are sold separately.
 Going from built-in to freestanding?
-You may need to patch or replace floors when you replace a bathroom vanity.
+You may need to know how to patch or replace floors when you remove a bathroom vanity.

 A single vanity is between 18 and 48 inches wide.
 Double vanities can range from 48 to 72 inches.
 If you plan to add or subtract a sink within your vanity’s existing footprint, call a plumber to reroute plumbing.

 Never replace a bathroom vanity with a pedestal model if one with storage will fit.
 In fact, the only place a pedestal makes sense is in a powder room.
-When shopping, think about whether you prefer closed storage for personal items, open storage for towels and decorative purposes, or a mix?
+When shopping, think about your bathroom storage needs: do you prefer closed storage for personal items, open storage for towels and decorative purposes, or a mix?
 Drawers are great for small stuff, while cabinets can accommodate plumbing and taller items.

 As one of the largest elements in a bathroom, a vanity has the power to make a big statement.
 The color, finish, lines, and hardware will help set the tone for a modern, traditional, farmhouse, or rustic bath.